jeanc18rlos/dental-vip-cms/src/pages/en/foreign-patients.md

   body: "<p>Our privileged location allows us to also have two excellent hotel infrastructures
     located less than 50 meters from the clinic.
-CHACAO SUITES and SHELTER SUITES have comfortable rooms, parking, restaurants and other services that will facilitate and make pleasant, if necessary, your brief stay in the city of Caracas.
+CHACAO SUITES and SHELTER SUITES have comfortable rooms, parking, restaurants and other services that will facilitate and make pleasant, if necessary; your brief stay in the city of Caracas.
 If it is your desire, our administrative staff is able to provide support in everything related to air ticket office, airport-hotel-airport transfers and accommodation procedures.</p>\n"